 (2) On the application of the DPP or the person whose detention is to be reviewed, the court may order the chief executive officer to engage a person or body named by the court to prepare a report in accordance with section 38A on questions or topics set out in the order.

-[Section 32 inserted by No. 17 of 2016 s.
+[Section 32 inserted: No. 17 of 2016 s.
 27.]

 33. Review of detention under continuing detention order